pain64/true-sql/README.md

     // transcaction was rolled back and name is `null` now }
 ```
+`NB: inTransaction also has overload for isolation level control`

 ### Streaming fetching
 If you don't want to materialize all ResultSet rows, you could use fetchStream()